Top-label calibration and multiclass-to-binary reductions: Calibration algorithms from calibration metrics

 \section{Calibration algorithms from calibration metrics}

-In this section, we characterize a class of notions of calibration called `Multiclass-to-binary' (or M2B) notions.
-Most popular multiclass calibration notions that we are aware of are M2B, but there exist notions that are not M2B.
-We then formalize general-purpose post-hoc calibrators that can be `wrapped' around any underlying binary calibrator to achieve an arbitrary M2B notion of calibration.
+In this section, we unify a number of notions of multiclass calibration as multiclass-to-binary (or M2B) notions, and propose a general-purpose calibration algorithm that achieves the corresponding M2B notion of calibration.
+The M2B framework yields multiple novel post-hoc calibration algorithms, each of which is tuned to a specific M2B notion of calibration.